ErikkoWW/BloodShed-Rework/README.md

 > [!CAUTION]
-> You will face Bugs and possibly game breaking issues since the whole code was for BloodShed Rework.
+> You will face Bugs and possibly game breaking issues since the whole code was for BloodShed Rework server.

 # BloodShed
 ## Whats BloodShed?